Dr. Amy Jenks, Licensed Psychologist

 Assistant Clinical Professor, Department of Psychiatry, UCSF

-Dr. Jenks provides effective, evidence-based treatment for OCD, obsessive-compulsive spectrum disorders, and anxiety disorders in children, adolescents and adults.
-Dr. Jenks has extensive training and experience in CBT and ACT therapy.
-She aims to provide high-quality treatment that is individualized, collaborative, effective, and based on the latest scientific research.
+Dr. Jenks provides effective, evidence-based treatment for OCD, obsessive-compulsive spectrum disorders (hair-pulling, skin-picking, BDD), and anxiety disorders in children, adolescents and adults.
+She has extensive training and experience in CBT and ACT therapy and aims to provide the highest quality treatment that is individualized, collaborative, effective, and based on the latest scientific research.
 Dr. Jenks is known for her warmth, creativity and dedication to her client’s and their family’s.
-Dr. Jenks’ areas of specialization also include PTSD and insomnia.
+Given that so few individuals with OCD receive effective treatment, Dr. Jenks is dedicated to teaching and inspiring others to learn how to effectively treat OCD.
+Her others areas of specialization include CBT for post-traumatic stress disorder and CBT for insomnia.

 In addition to private practice she is an Assistant Clinical Professor in the Department of Psychiatry at UCSF.
-At UCSF Dr. Jenks teaches psychiatry residents CBT and ACT for anxiety disorders and insomnia.
+At UCSF Dr. Jenks teaches psychiatry residents CBT and ACT for OCD.

 Background and Training

-Dr. Jenks received her Psy.D. in Clinical Psychology from Pacific University in Portland, Oregon.
+Dr. Jenks received her Psy.D. in Clinical Psychology from Pacific University in Portland, Oregon in 2010.
 Dr. Jenks completed her internship at the Cincinnati VA Medical Center and a Postdoctoral Fellowship at the San Diego VA Medical Center and the Veterans Medical Research Foundation.
-Dr. Jenks is a graduate of the OCD Foundation’s Behavior Therapy Training Institute (BTTI) for adults and children.
-She is one of the few therapists in the country who has completed the BTTI’s pediatric and adult training.

 Obsessive Compulsive Disorder / OCD

 Dr. Jenks is a graduate of International OCD Foundation’s Behavior Therapy Training Institute (BTTI) for children and adults.
-Dr. Jenks attended the first ever Pediatric BTTI held at Roger’s Hospital in September of 2013.
-Dr. Jenks has experience working with children, adolescents, and adults with a variety of obsessions and compulsions.
-Dr. Jenks has worked with individuals with obsessions related to contamination (e.g. germs, disease, contaminants, chemicals), fears of losing control (e.g. acting on impulse, violent images), fears related to harm (e.g. being responsible, not being careful enough), perfectionism (e.g. evenness, exactness, losing things), and unwanted sexual thoughts (e.g. sexual molestation, homosexual, perverse thoughts).
+She attended the first ever Pediatric BTTI held at Roger’s Hospital in September of 2013 with Eric Storch, Ph.d., Martin Franklin, Ph.D., Aureen Wagner, Ph.D., Alec Pollard, Ph.D., Bradley Rieman, Ph.d and other experts in the field.
+Dr. Jenks has experience working with children, adolescents, and adults with a wide variety of obsessions and compulsions.
+She has worked with individuals with obsessions related to contamination (e.g. germs, disease, contaminants, chemicals), fears of losing control (e.g. acting on impulse, violent images), fears related to harm (e.g. being responsible), perfectionism (e.g. evenness, exactness, losing things), and unwanted sexual thoughts (e.g. sexual molestation, homosexual, perverse thoughts).
 Dr. Jenks treats a large number of individuals who suffer with homosexual obsessions and other intrusive sexual thoughts.
 Treatment for these types of obsessions is highly effective and often greatly reduces feelings of shame and fear.
 Dr. Jenks uses Exposure and Response Prevention therapy which is recognized as first-line treatment for OCD.
-Dr. Jenks often incorporates strategies from Acceptance and Commitment Therapy (ACT) into treatment which emphasize mindfulness, acceptance, and values.
+Given her client’s needs she often incorporates strategies from Acceptance and Commitment Therapy (ACT) into treatment which emphasize mindfulness, acceptance, and values.

 While at the San Diego VA Dr. Jenks worked at the Laboratory for Sleep and Behavioral Neuroscience where she received specialized training in Cognitive Behavioral Therapy for Insomnia and Imagery Rehearsal Therapy for nightmares.
 When working with individuals with insomnia Dr. Jenks uses approaches that have been shown to effectively improve sleep quality and quantity.
 In addition to CBT Dr. Jenks often incorporates mindfulness and acceptance strategies into treatment.